Saas has zero user

 People engage but nobody clicks through to your site.
 Your problem resonates but your product description doesn't connect to it.
 The gap between "I have this problem" and "this product solves it" is too wide.
 Rewrite how you describe what you built.
 Make it sound like the solution to the problem they just told you about.

 People visit your site but don't sign up.
 Now you've crossed from distribution into conversion territory.
-That's actually progress.
+That's progress.
 You've confirmed that people with the problem exist and they're interested enough to look.
 Now it's a landing page problem: your headline, your CTA, your pricing, or your signup flow.
-That's a different article.
+Read Traffic But No Signups for the diagnostic.

+Silence after launch feels like rejection even when it isn't.
 You built this thing.
 Maybe you spent months on it.
-Maybe you used Cursor or Bolt and shipped it in a weekend.
-Either way, you put yourself out there.
+You put yourself out there.
 You told people about it.
-And the response was silence.
-That feels like rejection even when it isn't.
+And the response was nothing.

 It isn't rejection.
 It's just physics.
 Your product exists in a universe of noise.
 Getting noticed requires specific actions aimed at specific people in specific places.
 It's not about your product's worth.
 It's about your product's visibility.